Aden-Q/redis-async/README.md

 # redis-async

-An async Redis client library and a Redis CLI built in Rust, compliant with RESP 3 (Redis Serialization Protocol)
+An asynchronous Redis client library and a Redis CLI built in Rust, compliant with RESP 3 (Redis Serialization Protocol)

 ## Usage